Swedish title: Asienstudier: Global och regional politik i Asien

-Eligibility: The student must be admitted to the Master of Science (120 credits) programme in Asian Studies.
-To take the course as a freestanding course, the student must have a Bachelor's degree in social sciences, humanities, economics or law and at least 30 credits in Asian studies or equivalent.
+Eligibility: The students must have a Bachelor's degree in social sciences, humanities, economics or law and at least 30 credits in Asian studies or equivalent.
 English 6/English course B.

-This is a specialisation course in Asian Studies focusing on the international relations of the region.
-It starts with the main theories of international relations and then continues with a short historical overview focusing mainly on the post-war period.
-Subsequently, the course deals with the following most important regional questions: great power rivalry, identity and historical memory, territorial disputes and nontraditional security issues, such as public diplomacy, "soft power" and environmental and food safety.
-The course is based on the student's active participation, and the students develop their ability to critically evaluate and analyse theories and use empirical examples from the region.
+The course initially reviews the basic theories in international relations and then continues with a brief historical overview with emphasis on the post-war period.
+The course then focuses on the following main regional issues: power rivalry, identity and historical memory, territorial disputes and non-traditional security issues, such as public diplomacy, soft power, and environmental and food safety.
+The course is based on the student's active participation and in the course the student develops his / her ability to critically evaluate and analyze theories and use empirical examples from the region.

 How to apply

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods: October–January for autumn semester and June–August for spring semester.